changchanglccc/HCI_Traveler/README.md

 2) Backend: Node.js
  Training the model of image identification based on appropriate API from https://www.clarifai.com.
  Crawling relative information and return it on the screen of frontend.
- Audio part: read information out for users.
+ Audio part: read information out for users： Voice RSS